 Think of the Caribbean and our minds instantly imagine crystal clear waters basking under the shimmering light of the sun, warm climates and of course blissful relaxation.
 This is exactly what Barbados brings.

-The major cruise port is Bridgetown, where you will discover signs of the islands British colonial past.
-Architecture here and culture influence is extremely diverse but full of life and colour that makes it so aesthetically pleasing.
+The major cruise port is Bridgetown, where you will discover signs of the island’s British colonial past.
+The architecture here and cultural influence is extremely diverse but full of life and color that makes it so aesthetically pleasing.

 Excursions here are brilliant.
 You might think of a Caribbean Island just revolving around sunshine and lazing the day away but think again.

 If you want to relax and just simply enjoy the glistening sunshine then there are plenty of locations and opportunities to do so but Barbados offers much more than just this.
 Cruise line excursions here are fantastic.
 Experience the Aerial Trek Zipline Adventure at the Walkes Spring Plantation.
 This thrill ride will whisk you across 8 different platforms on a course over 1,000 feet long.
 The highest point of the course is 100 feet high some of the most striking views on the island.

 Alternatively, experience the Atlantis Submarine and take in the underwater treasures of the island from 50 to 150 feet providing a wonderful exposure to the fascinating array of marine life.